sadektouati/sadektouati/README.md

 - 👋 Hi, I’m @sadektouati
-- 👀 I’m interested in JS and it's echosystem, PHP and Laravel, CSS and friends... oooh, and PostgreSQL and other tools of this trade
+- 👀 I’m interested in JS and it's echosystem, PHP and Laravel, CSS... oooh, and PostgreSQL and other tools
-- 🌱 I’m currently learning bits of everything above.
-We never quit learning (unless we've made it into Bezzos, Jobs... territory)
+- 🌱 I’m currently learning everything above.
-- 💞️ I’m looking to collaborate on some borring JS products
+- 💞️ I’m looking to collaborate on some intersting JS projects
 - 📫 How to reach me...
-NOT YET :)
+NOT YET, working on it though :)

 <!---
 sadektouati/sadektouati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.